Andrej Babiš: Business career

 Babiš returned to Czechoslovakia from Morocco in 1991, after the Velvet Revolution, and settled in the Czech Republic after the dissolution of Czechoslovakia.

 In January 1993, Babiš became managing director of Agrofert, a newly established Petrimex subsidiary operating in the Czech Republic.
 He had suggested establishing Agrofert while he was a director at Petrimex, during which time Agrofert was recapitalised by OFI, a company of unknown ownership based in Baar, Switzerland, which took control of Agrofert from Petrimex.
 Petrimex later fired Babiš and unsuccessfully sued him for allowing the firm's stake in Agrofert to be diluted.
 Soon thereafter, Babiš emerged as the 100% owner of Agrofert.
 The source of the initial financing for Babiš's takeover of Agrofert from Petrimex remained undisclosed as of the start of 2016, although Babiš has said that the money came from his former schoolmates in Switzerland.

 Babiš gradually developed Agrofert into one of the largest companies in the country, starting as a wholesale and trading firm, but later acquiring various agricultural, food processing, and chemical companies.
 In 2011, Agrofert Holding consisted of more than 230 companies, mainly in the Czech Republic, Slovakia, and Germany.
 It is the fourth largest company in the Czech Republic by revenue, exceeding CZK 117 billion.
 The history of Agrofert, detailed in a book by the journalist Tomáš Pergler, is closely linked to its control of the Czech petrochemicals industry.
 One reviewer of the book said the account "captures much of what has led Czechs to the conviction that they live in a corrupted, clientist country – and (paradoxically) then to vote for the ANO movement."
 Upon entering politics, Babiš resigned as CEO, but nevertheless remained sole owner until February 2017, when he was legally obliged to put his companies in a trust to remain as Minister of Finance.

 While Babiš's business activities initially focused mainly on agriculture, he later acquired a large empire of media companies.
 In 2013, Agrofert purchased the company MAFRA, publisher of two of the biggest Czech newspapers, Lidové noviny and Mladá fronta DNES, and operator of the Óčko television company.
-Agrofert also owns Radio Impuls, the most listened to radio station in the Czech Republic (as of late 2014).
+Agrofert also owned Radio Impuls, the most listened to radio station in the Czech Republic (as of late 2014).
 These acquisitions have led critics to question Babiš's political motives, amid accusations that he was amassing too much power, and that the media outlets he controls publish sympathetic coverage of him.

-As of 15 October 2025, Babiš has once again become the sole owner of Agrofert.
+As of 15 October 2025, Babiš is again the sole owner of Agrofert.
+On 20 February 2026, Babiš transferred ownership of the company to the private RSVP Trust fund.